-In March, I had the unique opportunity to get an exclusive first look at the Cowboy Cross, weeks before its official reveal.
-But the hardware wasn't the only thing Cowboy had been working on — the companion app was getting a significant upgrade too.
+In March, I got an exclusive first look at the Cowboy Cross, weeks before its official reveal.
+But the hardware wasn't the only thing Cowboy had been working on the companion app was getting a significant upgrade too.

 Live Challenges represents Cowboy's entry into gamified fitness, turning everyday commutes into opportunities for achievement.